Welcome to Lawrence Gymnastics and Athletics

-Click here for the Fall 2013 Gymnastics Preschool & Recreation schedule.
+Click here for the Spring 2014 Gymnastics Preschool & Rec schedule.
+Register now!

 Check out LGA’s Parkour version of the Harlem Shake!

 Monday – Friday from 10:00- 11:30 am at 5150 Clinton Parkway.
 Ages 5 and younger.